oVirt/ovirt-site/source/feature/select-network-for-gluster.html.md

 GlusterBricks entity will have an additional property that holds the address used to add the brick.

-*   brickIPAddress
+*   brickInterface

 Table gluster_volume_bricks will have an additional column.
-This will be populated only if brick is using interface's IP address instead on vds.host_address to add the brick.
+This will be populated only if brick is using storage network instead of vds.host_address to add the brick.

 | Column name   | Type | Description                                                            |
 |---------------|------|------------------------------------------------------------------------|